GB127/FFR-tool/README.txt

 Note that I'm a new coder, so codes aren't the best yet.
 I always plan to improve the code when I have an idea.
 -----------------------------------------------------------------------------
-The infos I used to write this script comes from http://mikesrpgcenter.com/
+Some infos I used to write this script comes from http://mikesrpgcenter.com/

 More specifically, in